#mathematical proof

 (Semi-regularly updated) list of resources for (not only) young mathematicians interested in logic and all things related:

-Student logic seminar's home page for worksheets on proof complexity and bounded arithmetic (great introduction for beginners)
+Student logic seminar's home page for worksheets on proof complexity, bounded arithmetic and forcing with random variables (great introduction for beginners).

-Jan Krajíček's personal page is full of old teaching materials and resources for students (click past teaching).
+Jan Krajíček's page is full of old teaching materials and resources for students (click past teaching) concernig logic, model theory and bounded arithmetic.
 I also recommend checking out his books.
 They are basically the equivalent of a bible for this stuff, although they are a bit difficult to read.

-Amir Akbar Tabatabai's page for materials on topos theory and categories including lecture notes and recording of lectures
+Amir Akbar Tabatabai's page for materials on topos theory and categories including lecture notes and recordings of lectures.

 Text